Foliated manifolds, algebraic K-theory, and a secondary invariant: Special cases

 \subsection{Adams $e$-invariant}

-We consider the case of the maximal foliation $\cF_{max}=T_{\C}M$ on a closed manifold $M$, see Example \ref{lkjwqdwdqwdqwdqwd}.
-Then a stable framing $s$ of $\cF_{max,\R}$ is a stable framing of $TM$ and $(M,s)$ is a cycle for the framed bordism class $[M,s]\in \Omega^{fr}_{\dim(M)}$.
-The Pontrjagin-Thom construction identifies the framed bordism theory $\Omega^{fr}_{*}$ with the homology theory represented by the sphere spectrum.
-In particular, its coefficients are the stable homotopy groups of the sphere $\Omega^{fr}_{*}(*)\cong \pi_{*}^{s}$.
+We consider the case of the maximal foliation $\cF_{\max}=T_{\C}M$ on a closed manifold $M$, see Example \ref{lkjwqdwdqwdqwdqwd}.
+Then a stable framing $s$ of $\cF_{max,\R}$ is a stable framing (see Definition \ref{hffhweuifhiuwefwfewfwefew}) of $TM$ and $(M,s)$ defines a framed bordism class $[M,s]\in \Omega^{\fr}_{\dim(M)}$.
+The Pontrjagin-Thom construction identifies the framed bordism theory $\Omega^{\fr}_{*}$ with the homology theory represented by the sphere spectrum.
+In particular, its coefficients are the stable homotopy groups of the sphere $\Omega^{\fr}_{*}(*)\cong \pi_{*}^{s}$.
 In his study of the j-homomorphism Adams defined in \cite{MR0198470} a homomorphism

 for odd $k\in \nat$.
-A spectral geometric interpretation of $e^{Adams}_{\C}$ has been given by Atiyah-Patodi-Singer in \cite{MR0397797}.
-In the following we describe $e^{Adams}_{\C}$ using differential $KU$-theory.
+A spectral geometric interpretation of $e^{\Adams}_{\C}$ has been given by Atiyah-Patodi-Singer in \cite{MR0397797}.
+In the following we describe $e^{\Adams}_{\C}$ using differential $KU$-theory.

 The stable framing $s$ induces a spin structure on $M$.
 Given a Riemannian metric $g^{TM}$ we obtain a $\widehat{KU}$-orientation $\hat o$ of $\pi:M\to *$.
 It has been observed in \cite[Prop.
 5.22]{MR2664467}) that the $\widehat{KU}$-orientation of $\pi$ does not depend on the choice of the Riemannian metric.